antdelgado/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Analyzing Kickstarter projects to determine trends in their success and failures
+This is an analysis of over four thousand Kickstarter projects and their successes or failures in reaching an adequate amount of funding.